Urban Renewal Corp.

 Urban Renewal Corp (URC) is a community based non-profit organization that has been providing a variety of essential social services to vulnerable populations in New Jersey for almost two decades.
 URC provides emergency services, primary medical care, mental health counseling, substance abuse treatment and counseling, vocational education and job training.
 URC has emerged as a leader in delivering comprehensive social services for the homeless and economically disadvantaged.
 Currently URC maintains 6 facilities servicing emergency, transitional, and permanent housing needs.
 In 2002 we opened the 50,000 sq. foot Urban Renewal Training Center (URTC) to provide an innovative and comprehensive computer education and recycling program to better prepare our students to reenter the workforce as capable and successful individuals.

-Ms. Fredericks is currently the Program Director of Urban Renewal Corp.
+Ms. Clay is currently the Program Director of Urban Renewal Corp.
 Residential Community Release Programs.
-Ms. Fredericks oversees the daily operations of the male and female residential community release programs in an effort to ensure NJDOC, ACA and PREA compliance measures are met while providing the residents with opportunities to obtain its goals.
+Ms. Clay oversees the daily operations of the male residents community release programs in an effort to ensure NJDOC, ACA and PREA compliance measures are met while providing the residents with opportunities to obtain its goals.

 Founder and Chief Executive Officer